ekimike/grpc_retail/README.md

 # STUB

-1. Create two directories: one for the `proto` and related files and the other one for the service
+1. Create two directories: one for the `proto file` and related files and the other one for the service

 2. Create the proto file inside the proto directory: `foo_bar.proto`.

-This file needs: `option go_package = "server/ecommerce";`
+This file needs: `option go_package = "server/ecommerce";` because the module aid option which frees you up from setting up a home for each project.

 3. Install gRPC library: